JuliaDataScience/JuliaDataScience/contents/dataVis.md

 - marginalhist, marginalkde and marginalscatter
 - corrplot and cornerplot

-## Makie.jl {#sec:makie}
+## `Makie.jl` {#sec:makie}

 (WIP) ideas for a better openinig line?

-[Makie](http://makie.juliaplots.org/stable/index.html#Welcome-to-Makie!) is a high-performance, extendable, and multi-platform plotting ecosystem for the Julia programming language.
+[Makie.jl](http://makie.juliaplots.org/stable/index.html#Welcome-to-Makie!) is a high-performance, extendable, and multi-platform plotting ecosystem for the Julia programming language.
+In our opinion, it is the prettiest and most versatile plotting package.

-Makie is Makie's frontend package that defines all plotting functions.
+`Makie.jl` is the frontend package that defines all plotting functions.
 It is reexported by every backend, so you don't have to specifically install or import it.
 There are three main backends which concretely implement all abstract rendering capabilities defined in Makie.
-One for non-interactive 2D publication-quality vector graphics, `CairoMakie.jl`.
+One for non-interactive 2D publication-quality vector graphics: `CairoMakie.jl`.
-Another for interactive 2D and 3D plotting in standalone GLFW.jl windows (also GPU-powered), `GLMakie.jl`.
+Another for interactive 2D and 3D plotting in standalone `GLFW.jl` windows (also GPU-powered), `GLMakie.jl`.
 And the third one, a WebGL-based interactive 2D and 3D plotting that runs within browsers, `WGLMakie.jl`.
 [See Makie's documentation for more](http://makie.juliaplots.org/stable/backends_and_output.html#Backends-and-Output).

-In this book we will only show examples for `CairoMakie` and `GLMakie`.
+In this book we will only show examples for `CairoMakie.jl` and `GLMakie.jl`.

-You can activate any backend by using the appropriate package and calling its `activate!` function, e.g.
+You can activate any backend by using the appropriate package and calling its `activate!` function.
+For example:

 ```
 using GLMakie
 GLMakie.activate!()
 ```

 Now, we will start with publication-quality plots.

 ### CairoMakie.jl {#sec:cairomakie}

-Let's start with our first plot, a not so boring example but still simple enough, e.g. a line and some scatter points.
+Let's start with our first plot, a not so boring example but still simple enough, e.g. a line and some scatter points:

 ```
 using CairoMakie